 The Chang'e 5-T1, launched in 2014, was a test flight to validate the atmospheric re-entry design of the sample return capsule.

 The Chang'e 4 mission is a planned Chinese National Space Administration (CNSA) lander to the far side of the Moon, scheduled for launch from Xichang, China, near the end of 2018.
-The Chang'e 4 lander was a backup to the Chang'e 3 mission, so it will have the same basic structure, but a different scientific payload is being planned.
+The Chang'e 4 lander was a backup to the Chang'e 3 mission, so it will have the same basic structure, but a different scientific payload, holding 11 instruments, is being planned.
 It will probably include a rover as Chang'e 3 did.
 Chang'e 3 had a lander mass of about 1200 kg and the rover mass was 140 kg.
 It will use a relay satellite, based on the Chang'e 2 design, in a halo orbit around the Earth-Moon L2 point to maintain communication between the lander and Earth ground control.
 The South Pole - Aitken Basin has been mentioned as a possible landing site.

 Lunar Exploration Timeline